MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/bluemix/using-mobile-foundation/index.md

 You can remove the {{ site.data.keys.mf_analytics }} support for your {{ site.data.keys.mf_bm_short }} service instance by clicking on **Delete Analytics**  from the service’s Dashboard page.
 This action deletes the {{ site.data.keys.mf_analytics }} service instance.

-Once the operation finishes, reload the {{ site.data.keys.mf_console }} page in your browser to access the {{ site.data.keys.mf_analytics_console_short }}.
+Once the operation finishes, reload the {{ site.data.keys.mf_console }} page in your browser.

 ##  Switching from Analytics deployed with IBM Containers to Analytics service
 {: #switching-from-analytics-container-to-analytics-service}

+>**Note**: Deleting {{ site.data.keys.mf_analytics_short }} will remove all available analytics data in the container.
+This data will not be available in the new {{ site.data.keys.mf_analytics_short }} instance.

 User can delete current container by clicking on **Delete Analytics** button from service dashboard.
 This will remove the analytics container and enable the **Add Analytics** button, which the user can click to add a new {{ site.data.keys.mf_analytics_short }} service instance.

->**Note**: Deleting {{ site.data.keys.mf_analytics_short }} will remove all available analytics data in the container.
-This data will not be available in the new {{ site.data.keys.mf_analytics_short }} instance.

 ## Applying {{ site.data.keys.mf_server }} fixes
 {: #applying-mobilefirst-server-fixes }